YahooArchive/mojito/docs/dev_guide/topics/resource_store.rst

 Example
 ~~~~~~~

+..
+Need example

 .. _intro-routes:

 routes
 ``````
+..
+Questions:

+..
+1. Is the sugar method ``getRoutes`` in ``store.server.js``?

+..
+2. To write a custom ``routes`` addon, are developers required to override ``getRoutes`` with their own version of the function?

 .. _routes-desc:

 Description
 ~~~~~~~~~~~

-provides access to the routes
+The ``routes`` addon provides access to the routes.
+Athough the addon is
-not used by resource store core, but critical to the server-side mojito
+not used by resource store core, it is critical to the server-side Mojito
-mojito ships with a default implementation. it's not expected that users will write their own
+mojito ships with a default implementation.
+The resource store has a method
-provides a sugar method for reading all routes files, returning a single merged result
+for returning all of the route files in a single merged result.
+Although
+you can create a custom ``routes`` addon, we recommend using the built-in ``routes``
+addon.

 .. _routes-reqs: